-Each different type of personal computer (such as desktop, laptop and tablet) has its own typical area of usage.
-How these computers are used is often determined by their speed of processing power, capacity of data storage, ease of movement, and above all, cost.
+Each different type of computer (mainframe, personal, network, laptop and PDA) has its own typical area of usage.
+How these computers are used is often determined by their speed of processing power, capacity of data storage, and above all, cost.